BaseXdb/basex/README.md

     docker run -ti \
         --link basexhttp:basexhttp \
         basex/basexhttp:nightly basexclient -nbasexhttp

+If you prefer the DBA web interface, this can also be linked against your server container:

+    docker run -d \
+        --name basex-dba \
+        --publix 18984:8984 \
+        --link basexhttp:basexhttp \
+        basex/dba

 If you want to add your own application, create an image `FROM basex/basexhttp:[tag]` with `[tag]` being the BaseX version you're